 Where To Use Metal Detectors?

 The UK has proven to be a mass treasure trove of hidden artifacts and valuable objects.
 It is estimated that a staggering 90% plus of the UK’s hidden treasure has been found by armature treasure hunters rather than by professionals.
-There is one area, or county, in England that has had more treasure found year on year than any other and this is the combination of Herefordshire, Buckinghamshire and North Yorkshire also known as Norfolk.
+There is one area, or county, in England that has had more treasure found year on year than any other and this is the combination of Herefordshire, Buckinghamshire and North Yorkshire.
 The estimated treasure find per year, over the last few years, equal 116.
 The next is Essex with 71 finds per year, Suffolk with an average of 65 per year and Lincolnshire has an average of around 59 per year.

 Some areas of the UK however have not had a significant find in the past three years and these include Bristol, the City of York and Coventry.
 Whether this means there is nothing of worth to find or it just hasn’t been discovered yet remains to be seen.